saoirseli/daddycoding/basis/vcs.md

 ## Install "Visual Studio Code"

-We will use local editor "Cisual Studio Code" as the main code editor.
+We will use local editor "Visual Studio Code" as the main code editor.

 We also use online environement for quick code explaination.